Mentorship

 • Who will participate?

-• How long mentorships will last.
+• How long will the mentorships last?

 • What is the commitment needed from participants?